perun-cloud-inc/perunctl/README.md

 ```

 ## Basic steps for debugging a service
-1. Creating the perun environment yaml according to a specific schema (see examples)
+1. Create the Perun environment YAML file based on a specific schema (refer to the [examples](https://github.com/perun-cloud-inc/perunctl/tree/main/examples))
-2. Applying the desired perun environment locally... this will locally load all the docker containers in that environment.
+2. Apply the desired Perun environment locally, which will load all the Docker containers in that environment on your local machine.
 ```
 perunctl init -w <workspace-name>
 perunctl apply -w <workspace-name> -e <env-name> -p <path-to-the-env-yml>